 We include both seasoned and therapists who are new in this field who are passionate about this work.
 We find this combination works best to maximize the learning potential for all participants.
 With evolving information and the abundance of personal experiences, we are never done learning and each participant has so much to teach and inspire others.

-It is helpful, but not required, that participants attend previous PMAD trainings.
+It is helpful, but not required, that participants have attended previous PMAD trainings.
 Some participants come with years of clinical experience and previous PMAD instruction.
 For others, who are motivated by our distinct therapeutic framework, our trainings may be their initial entry into PMAD professional training.

 We truly believe participation in our specialized trainings will transform any clinicians work with perinatal women.